Kleisli/Milly.CrudUI/README.md

           relations: []
 ```
 ### Labels

-- `label` : Singular and plural form of how the entity class should be labelled for the user
+- `label` : Singular and plural form of how the entity class is labelled in the UI

 ### Parent
 - `parent` : If you want to manage nested structures, you can set a property, that is a reference the parent of the current model.